Illustration of hands holding a phone watching a video podcast

 It gives you more engaging and interesting promotional content to share

-Watching a compelling piece of video content is always going to be more interesting than looking at a static image or reading a piece of text.
+Watching a compelling video is always going to be way more interesting than looking at a static image, a piece of text or an audiogram.

-And if you want to give people a reason to check out your podcast, you’re always going to increase your chances of that happening with content that’s more engaging.
+If you want to give people a reason to check out your podcast, you’re going to increase the chances of that happening with content that’s more engaging.

 And done well, video can be really engaging.